rheynoapria/vm-setup/README.md

 For automated provisioning during VM creation:

 1. Copy the [cloud-init/user-data.yml](cloud-init/user-data.yml) file
-2. Modify the SSH public key and other settings as needed
+2. Modify the SSH public key and hostname settings as needed
 3. Provide this as user-data when launching a new VM

 Works with AWS, GCP, Azure, DigitalOcean, and other cloud providers supporting cloud-init.